splinedrive/kianRiscV/archive/README.md

 ## Todo
 Maybe gpio controller, fpu, uart rx and interrupt.
 But I want to leave this implementation like it is to have something simple.
-But my goal is to implement a riscv with pipelining, cash, standard interface and more features to have a linux capable cpu.
+But my goal is to implement a riscv with pipelining, cache, standard interface and more features to have a linux capable cpu.

 Have fun!